iax7/registro/README.md

 * The project has no tests at all.
 This is very dangerous as the project gets bigger.
 * The app UI is in spanish even when the language is set in en-US.
 * Several UI messages are in the html file, this needs to be decoupled in Rails language files.

+## Contribute

+You are welcome to contribute in this project, I found these [Instructions](https://gist.github.com/MarcDiethelm/7303312) very helpful.

+## Licensing

+This app is licensed under the Apache License, Version 2.0.
+See LICENSE for full license text.